Financial-Times/origami-website/_specification-v1/components.md

   - `main.js` **_if_** the component has JavaScript functionality
   - `main.scss` **_if_** the component has styles
   - `origami.json` as outlined in [Origami.json manifest](#origamijson-manifest) above
-  - `package.json` as to ensure the component is installable via the <a href="https://npmjs.com/" class="o-typography-link--external">npm package manager</a>

 _The rest of this section is non-normative._